 Treatment and prognosis

 Surgical excision is the treatment of choice if symptomatic.
-Complete resection is however difficult as not all tissue can be removed, especially from around cranial nerves and vessels.
+However, complete resection is difficult as not all tissue can be removed, especially from around cranial nerves and vessels.
 Recurrence is therefore not uncommon, although growth is typically slow and many years can elapse without new symptoms.

 The differential for an epidermoid cyst include: